ZuoLoL21/MusicStreamingV2/docs/ARCHITECTURE.md

 2. Gateway validates Refresh JWT (checks `sub == "refresh"`)
 3. Gateway generates Service JWT
 4. Gateway forwards to service_user_database
-5. Service generates new Normal JWT
+5. Service generates new Normal JWT **and** new Refresh JWT (token rotation)
-6. Client receives new Normal JWT
+6. Client receives new Normal JWT and new Refresh JWT
-7. Client updates stored Normal JWT (keeps Refresh JWT)
+7. Client updates both stored tokens (old Refresh JWT is invalidated)

 **Security Notes:**
 - Refresh JWT is only valid for `/renew` endpoint
 - Normal JWT cannot be used for `/renew`
+- **Refresh Token Rotation:** Each renewal generates a new Refresh JWT, invalidating the old one
+- This prevents replay attacks if a Refresh JWT is compromised
-- Refresh JWT has much longer lifetime
+- Refresh JWT has much longer lifetime (~10 days)
 - If Refresh JWT expires, user must login again

 ---